 For small businesses, the banks and government agencies are the main sources for long-term debt.
-Most governments have special schemes that support provision of long-term debt for specific purposes.
-You can find more details of schemes in Singapore here.
+Most governments have special schemes that support the provision of long-term debt for specific purposes.
+You can find more details of the schemes in Singapore here.

 A robust BFP will ensure that all the long-term requirements of the business are met through equity and long-term debt options.
 Any mismatch will result in chronic liquidity shortage and could lead to severe challenges on a day to day basis for the small business.

 Short Term Financing